equinor/omnia-tutorial/exercises/ingest/README.rst

 .. image:: images/SQL/4_linkedservice_dls.png

 Add the file path to the Datalake store.
-Be sure also to select the option *First Row as Header*.
+Be sure also to select the option *First Row as Header* and Import schema from *connection/store*.

 .. image:: images/SQL/5_set_property.png